James W. Wadsworth Jr.: Personal life

 Wadsworth was married to Alice Evelyn Hay (1880–1960).
-She was the daughter of former United States Secretary of State John Hay under President Theodore Roosevelt.
-Through her sister Helen Hay Whitney, she was the aunt of John Hay Whitney, the United States Ambassador to the United Kingdom.
+She was the daughter of John Hay, former United States Secretary of State under President Theodore Roosevelt.
+Through her sister Helen Hay Whitney, she was the aunt of John Hay Whitney, United States Ambassador to the United Kingdom.
 Alice, who opposed women's suffrage, served as president of the National Association Opposed to Woman Suffrage, which Wadsworth also opposed.
 Together, they were the parents of: